nxarch/nest-nguniversal/README.md

 </a>
 </p>

-Kudos to the contributors of [@nestjs/ng-universal](https://github.com/nestjs/ng-universal) as this library is an extension of this repository.
+Kudos to the contributors of [@nestjs/ng-universal](https://github.com/nestjs/ng-universal) as this library is built on top of this repository.

 ## Prerequisites

-This library requires seperated ui-app, ssr-app and server-app bundles.
+This library requires separate ui, ssr and server bundles.
-Separating compilation enhances DX and reflects that server and ui application handled differently.
+Separating compilation enhances DX and reflects that server and ui applications handled differently.

 This is one possible setup